l0drex/Intellij-KDE-Breeze-Theme/README.md

 - Breeze Light Theme
 - Breeze Dark Theme

-It currently contains themes for the UI and the editor.
-Custom icons are planned.
+These themes include styling of the UI and the editor as well as custom icons.

 Feel free to leave a review on https://plugins.jetbrains.com/plugin/16605-kde-breeze-theme/reviews.
 <!-- Plugin description end -->